Aly91/dataVisual/README.md

 <<<<<<< HEAD
 I intend to also allow the user to input values of the goal for that month and to input their the weight lost each week.
 These will be written to a file
 =======
 I intend to also allow the user to input values of the goal for that month and to input their the weight lost each week.
 These will be written to a file to store these values.
-When done the total and average weight will be calculated, it will be displayed on
+When done the total and average weight will be calculated, it will be displayed on simple graph.
+There will drop menu or button to
->>>>>>> 82a2e352cd48c43df216d00b85195be590369988